-At our 2023 annual meeting of stockholders, the holders of Class B Common Stock approved a three-year frequency period for holding advisory votes on executive compensation of our NEOs.
-Also at our 2023 annual meeting of stockholders, the holders of Class B Common Stock approved, on an advisory basis, the executive compensation to our NEOs (by an affirmative vote in excess of 99% of shares voted) as disclosed in the CD&A section and compensation tables, as well as the other narrative executive compensation disclosures in the 2023 proxy statement.
+At our 2023 annual meeting of stockholders, the holders of Class B Common Stock approved, on an advisory basis, the executive compensation to our NEOs (by an affirmative vote in excess of 99% of shares voted) as disclosed in the CD&A section and compensation tables, as well as the other narrative executive compensation disclosures in the 2023 proxy statement.
+Also, at our 2023 annual meeting of stockholders, the holders of Class B Common Stock approved a three-year frequency period for holding advisory votes on executive compensation of our NEOs.
 The next stockholder advisory vote on executive compensation of our NEOs will be held during the 2026 annual meeting of stockholders.
 The next stockholder advisory vote on the frequency period of such votes will be held during the 2029 annual meeting of stockholders.
-The Compensation Committee will continue to review the design of our executive compensation program, particularly in light of our "say-on-pay" votes, executive compensation developments and our pay-for-performance philosophy, to align the executive compensation program consistent with the interests of our stockholders.
+The Compensation Committee will continue to review the design of our executive compensation program, particularly in light of our "say-on-pay" votes, executive compensation developments and our pay-forperformance philosophy, to align the executive compensation program consistent with the interests of our stockholders.